-Whilst international wires can scare off customers, opening a bank account in the country that is in where your customer is located will provide them with familiarity and a local option to make payment.
+Whilst international wires can scare off customers, opening a bank account that is in the country your customer is located will provide them with familiarity and a local option to make payment.
 This method helps to avoid many of the fees associated with international wire transfers for your customer but means you will ultimately have to transfer this money back to your domestic account if required.

 Fortunately, fintechs like WorldFirst and Wise have provided a digital multi-currency account solution that gets around this, allowing UK businesses to open up digital international bank accounts around the world.
 Whether that’s EUR, USD, AUD or many other currencies, their solution allows businesses to open up accounts which are local to their customers all over the world.

-These digital multi-currency accounts are combined with transparent and low FX spreads that make the cost of currency conversion roughly 0.5% of the amount transferred – significantly cheaper than bank FX spreads or FX spreads applied by visa/mastercard for card processing.
+These digital multi-currency accounts are combined with transparent and low FX spreads that make the cost of currency conversion roughly 0.5% of the amount transferred – significantly cheaper than bank FX spreads.

 Exchange rate risk is an important consideration to remember when invoicing in foreign currencies.
 We know that foreign customers prefer to pay in their own currency but it does leave the seller liable to exchange rate risk when converting funds back to GBP or whatever currency/country they are exporting from.
 In order to avoid this, most small businesses work with a dedicated international money transfer service or currency broker which provides various currency hedging solutions.